A glass container with pothos clippings.

 Roots coming from a pothos cutting.

-You can also skip water and stick cuttings directly into starter pots with potting mix.
-Pat the soil gently around the stems.
-Slip the whole pot into a plastic bag or under a glass cloche to create a greenhouse environment.
+You can also skip the water step and plant your cuttings directly into starter pots with potting mix.
+Pat the soil gently around the stems and slip the whole pot into a plastic bag or under a glass cloche to create a greenhouse effect.

-Remove the bag once roots form, in 1-2 weeks.
-The new humidity helps kickstart growth!
+Remove the bag once roots form, usually in one to two weeks.
+The extra humidity helps kickstart growth.

-As your pothos cuttings mature and develop strong roots, it’s time to guide them into the next stage of their journey—potting them into their permanent homes.
-Whether you initiated the propagation in water or soil, this crucial step ensures their transition to a more stable environment, providing the foundation for continued growth and vitality.
+As your pothos cuttings mature and develop strong roots, it's time to guide them into the next stage of their journey - potting them into their permanent homes.
+Whether you started in water or soil, this step ensures a smooth transition to a stable growing environment.

 A small white pot, root boost and some pothos cuttings.